LG G5 OLED TV Review

 Popular TV Comparisons

 The LG G5 OLED is an awesome TV.
-It excels for any usage; this is a TV that's amazing for gaming, home theaters, bright rooms during the day, and in large group settings.
+It excels for any use; this TV is amazing for gaming, home theaters, bright rooms during the day, and large group settings.
 It truly does it all, and there are no glaring issues with the TV.
 It competes against QD-OLED flagship offerings from other brands, like the Samsung S95F OLED and the Sony BRAVIA 8 II OLED.
 Those two TVs still have the edge when it comes to colors, but the LG is close.
 However, the LG is the brighter TV and does a better job of retaining its image quality in a bright room.

 For more options, check out our recommendations for the best OLED TVs, the best gaming TVs, and the best TVs for watching movies.